Star Larvae Hypothesis

 Coincidence and Creativity in Nature: Liberal Applications of Niche Construction

-Natural selection and genetic drift don't shape organisms to fit ecological niches.
+Natural selection and genetic drift do not shape organisms to fit ecological niches.
 Organisms construct the niches that they want.
+From top to bottom.

 Nature is full of happy coincidences, as when environments happen to suit their inhabitants.

 Or, is it the inhabitants, having been worked over by natural selection and genetic drift, that are suited to their environments?
 Or, is it that creatures custom manufacture environments to suit themselves?

 The model emerging from evolutionary biology increasingly credits organisms with the niches that they occupy, because they have conditioned the spaces around themselves and shaped them to suit themselves..

 Creatures eat what is edible.
 They excrete what is excretable.
 They modify the pH of soils and water.
 They construct conspicuous structures, including dams, nests, burrows, and webs (let alone supercomputers and satellites).
 Pseudomonas syringae, a kind of bacteria, nucleates raindrops.
 Plants trade carbon dioxide for oxygen, modifying, or maybe regulating, the Earth's atmosphere.
 These environmental effects affect not only the organisms that produce them, but also those organisms' neighbors and descendants.